William-Kruta/RabbitHole/README.md

 **5**.
 Run the program with `python gui.py`

-What is the best IPO to invest in?

 ### Research

 When researching a topic, you will be aided by 4 agents.